What sets APU’s Theater Arts program apart from other schools?

 What role does faith integration play in your training?

-The programs encourage the artistic and spiritual growth of students and the exploration of their calling from a thoughtful and culturally engaged Christian worldview.
+The theater programs at APU encourage the artistic and spiritual growth of students, as well as the exploration of their calling from a thoughtful and culturally engaged Christian worldview.